mrolli/myitjournal/docs/courses/webappstack.md

     1. **Secure** the server for production use - try to figure out, which steps to carry out!

 ??? success "Solutions - Databse server installation"
-    Please find my approach to the above tasks in the script [provision_dbserver].
+    Please find my approach to the above tasks in the script [provision_dbserver.sh].
     Regarding the charset question set every aspect to charset `utf8mb4` and collation `utf8mb4_unicode_ci`, see [my.cnf.d/charset.cnf].
 For details of the configuration and the reasoning see [the guide on Charsets](../guides/misc.md).